-Bunnies dumped on side of Gloucester road rescued by neighbors, deputies say
+Bunnies dumped on side of Gloucester road rescued by neighbors

-GLOUCESTER, Va – The intersection of Glass Road and Bray’s Point in Gloucester is where nearly two dozen bunnies were dumped over the weekend.
+GLOUCESTER, Va. - The intersection of Glass Road and Bray's Point in Gloucester is where nearly two dozen bunnies were dumped over the weekend.

-According to the Gloucester County Sheriff’s Department, they were called the intersection on Saturday, October 19, after a neighbor reported finding a large number of loose white bunnies near the road.
+According to the Gloucester County Sheriff's Department, they were called to the intersection on October 20 after a neighbor reported finding a large number of white bunnies on the loose near the road.

 Neighbors and deputies ran around in the dark with nets, trying to catch as many as they could.